 Museum of Contemporary Photography – Since 1976, the Museum of Contemporary Photography has collaborated with artists and photographers to present exhibitions of analog and digital images and presented their work free of charge to the public.

-Comfort Station – Previously a place where trolley riders stopped to rest, Comfort Station, since 2010 has been a treasured community art space that regularly hosts art exhibitions, live music and film screenings while providing a public meeting place for art appreciators of all ages.
+Comfort Station – Previously a place where trolley riders stopped to rest, the Comfort Station has been a treasured community art space since 2010 that regularly hosts art exhibitions, live music and film screenings while providing a public meeting place for art appreciators of all ages.
+They also host the Comfort Society series, a roster of talks which run the gamut of any and all possible topics.
+They are held every Sunday at 1pm, and are totally free.